-Figuring out the best horror movies on Netflix can be a time-consuming task.
+Figuring out the best horror movies on Netflix remains a time-consuming task.
 Choice paralysis is no joke, and sometimes relying on algorithms to guide your decisions doesn't pan out the way you hoped.
-It's a much better idea to take the Rotten Tomatoes scores for the movies and rank them based on that - even if the scores are sometimes nebulous and tricky.
+It's a much better idea to take the Rotten Tomatoes scores for movies and rank them based on that - even if the scores are nebulous and tricky.

-Rotten Tomatoes, a review aggregation site, label movies as Fresh or Rotten.
-Avoid rummaging through Netflix's immense library of freaky flicks by watching one of these horror films with the best Rotten Tomatoes scores.
+Rotten Tomatoes, a review aggregation site, labels movies as Fresh or Rotten.
+Avoid rummaging through Netflix's immense library of freaky flicks by watching one of these horror films with the best Rotten Tomatoes score.

 Creep 2 is filmed in a found footage style with vlogging added into the mix.
-After the success of Creep in 2014, writer/director Patrick Brice and writer/star Mark Duplass returned with this sequel that follows a strange man who enjoys making new friends by placing ads.
+After the success of Creep in 2014, writer/director Patrick Brice and writer/star Mark Duplass returned with this sequel, which follows a strange man who enjoys making new friends by placing ads.

 A struggling vlogger/YouTuber, Sara, answers Aaron's online ad looking for "video work."
 Sara meets Aaron in his secluded mountain home where he makes an unbelievable confession, forcing her to decide whether to take her chances staying with him or escape while she can.

-While critics say this film is by no means as creepy or as menacing as the first, the cringe-inducing awkwardness of the characters makes it a horror film in its own right.
+While critics say this film is by no means as creepy or menacing as the first, the cringe-inducing awkwardness of the characters makes it an uncomfortable horror film.

 Actors: Mark Duplass, Desiree Akhavan, Karan Soni